timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 However, I still recommend you to check it out.
 Some of the lessons might be outdated (the book was published in 1936), but if you do end up reading the book, I hope it leaves a little bit of the same impact it's left on me.

 <br>

+---

 <br>

 *P.S.*
-I believe Carnegie titled his book to sound manipulative intentionally.
+I vote that Carnegie titled his book to sound manipulative intentionally.
 He was setting a trap for all the self-centered wannabe leaders like me, so he could teach them how to be better.